theebruv/theebruv/README.md

 ## Rodgers Tanui

-#### Senior Frontend Engineer
+#### Senior Software Engineer

 Welcome to my Github profile!

-I am a highly experienced frontend engineer with a passion for creating visually stunning and user-friendly web applications.
-With over 6 years of industry experience, I have a wealth of knowledge in a variety of technologies.
+I am a highly experienced software engineer with a passion for creating visually stunning and user-friendly web applications.
+With over 7 years of industry experience, I have a wealth of knowledge in a variety of technologies.

 #### Technical Skills
 - 8+ years: HTML, CSS and JavaScript